-My lashes and I have a bit of a love/hate relationship.
+My lashes and I have a bit of a love-hate relationship.
 They’re long, which I know because every single makeup artist has told me so, but they’re also stubborn and refuse to curl.
-No matter what mascara I use, no matter which curling tool I purchase, they do not curl.
-Which is why I decided to give them the LVL treatment that promises to lift, volumize, and curl my stubborn lashes.
+No matter what mascara I use or which curling tool I purchase, they do not curl.
+Which is why I decided to give them the LVL treatment that promises to lift, volumise and curl stubborn lashes.
 Now, I’m no lash novice—I’ve had them curled before and even became addicted to lash extensions for months on end (my bank balance didn’t look too healthy)—but I’ve never tried an LVL treatment.

 You’re probably wondering what LVL lashes are, right?
 So before we delve into my experience, I enlisted the help of Charmaine Kyriacou, head trainer at London salon Browhaus, where I had my treatment.
-She told me that the LVL stands for “lash, volume, lift” but also involves a lash tint.
+She told me that the LVL stands for “lash, volume, lift” but the treatment also involves a lash tint.

-how are lvl lashes done?
+How are LVL lashes done?

 Upon arrival, I was taken downstairs to a private area and asked to lie down on the pre-made bed.
 Nothing out of the ordinary there.
 The treatment started with the salon woman cleansing the eye area to ensure all traces of makeup were gone and then asking me what type of curl I would like.
 As I’d had my lashes curled previously (minus the tint) and been slightly disappointed, I decided to go full volume with a tight curl.

-I will mention here: I wear contact lenses and do wish I’d taken them out.
+I will mention that I wear contact lenses and do wish I’d taken them out for the treatment.
 I was assured it was absolutely fine, but I was very aware of my lenses throughout.
 The whole treatment is really safe, and I felt completely comfortable for the hour duration.
-I was slightly worried before about the LVL lash treatment damaging my lashes, but Chermaine assured me that it wouldn’t.
+I was slightly worried before about the LVL lash treatment damaging my lashes, but the salon’s head trainer, Chermaine, assured me that it wouldn’t.
 According to her, it depends on how often you have the treatment, so if you go back every three weeks or more regularly, you could cause potential damage to your lash area.

 Can you get LVL lashes wet?